bitcoin-sv/ts-sdk/docs/transaction.md

 + **chainTracker**
   + An instance of ChainTracker, a Bitcoin block header tracker.
 If the value is set to 'scripts only', headers will not be verified.
 If not provided then the default chain tracker will be used.
++ **feeModel**
+  + An instance of FeeModel, a fee model to use for fee calculation.
+If not provided then the default fee model will be used.
++ **memoryLimit**
+  + The maximum memory in bytes usage allowed for script evaluation.
+If not provided then the default memory limit will be used.

 Example